ln-one/InkHouse/README.md

 - For more Rider tips, see [Rider Documentation](https://www.jetbrains.com/help/rider/)

 ## 📄 License
-This project is for educational and internship purposes only.
-Feel free to use and modify.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.